-This may be the result of the TDE responsible for the outburst occurring in a galaxy already displaying long-term variability, specifically a galaxy displaying a long-term reduction in MIR luminosity whilst trending towards bluer MIR colours.
-Alternatively, this long term decline may also be at least partially due to the contamination of the observations with flux from the nearby star.
+This may be the result of the TDE responsible for the outburst occurring in a galaxy already displaying long-term variability, specifically a galaxy showing a long-term reduction in MIR luminosity whilst trending toward bluer MIR colours.
+Alternatively, this long-term decline may be at least partially due to the contamination of the observations with flux from the nearby star.
 We will return to the MIR evolution of Pidgeot in Section~\ref{sec:MIR_Comp} to place it in context with the existing nuclear transient population.

 Pidgeot is within the sky-coverage region of LoTSS-DR2, and is not associated with a radio source in any of the radio surveys examined in this work, ruling out radio-loud AGN activity.
 We conclude that Pidgeot is best explained as a TDE with a significant MIR outburst, likely occurring within a gas-rich environment.